 Fruit Trees and Other Deciduous Trees

-If you want to plant a fruit tree in southern Utah, it is still ideal for planting in the spring or fall, just after or just before the dormant season for the tree.
+If you want to plant a fruit tree in southern Utah, it is still ideal to plan in the spring or fall, just after, or just before the dormant season for the tree.

 With fruit trees, it is vital to avoid planting in the summer months in hot areas.

 The heat of the summer is brutal on trees, making it a poor time to plant.
-The summer is when the trees are focused on surviving the elements, and new trees may not have the foundation of roots to make it through a long hot summer.
+Summer is when the trees are focused on surviving the elements, and new trees may not have the foundation of roots to make it through a long hot summer.